itchyny/lightline.vim/README.md

 ```
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/4.png)
 OK.
 The branch section has been removed.
-The `g:lightline.active.left` stands for the components which appears on the left hand side, for the active window.
+The `g:lightline.active.left` stands for the components which appear on the left hand side, for the active window.

 You find the read-only mark is not cool:
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/5.png)